 Ask yourself: Does this goal serve my purpose?
 Does this goal feed my needs?
 Why am I doing this?
 Am I 100% dedicated to this goal’s outcome?
 How will my goal affect the emotions of the people I manage?
 The people who manage me?
 My teammates?
 How will this goal affect your personal goals and career plans?

 Large goals must be broken down into smaller goals so they can be accomplished more quickly and easily for long-term gain.
-The must be actionable.
-Dream big; act small; work hard.
+They must be actionable, enabling you to dream big, act small and work hard.

 Ask yourself: What is the next, smallest, most-obvious action?
 What key performance indicators can I use for metrics?
 What key milestones exist in the achievement of this goal?
 What other goals will be accomplished on the road to accomplishing this goal?
 What objectives can I stack and track?

 Set goals with a headstrong and steadfast objective, but as new situations or information arise, give yourself permission to refine and modify them.
-What m
+What might happen in the future?